sp1aca9fa/rails-stupid-coaching/README.md

 ## Notes

-This project was built as part of a bootcamp exercise to practice core Rails fundamentals.
+This project is a solution to a Le Wagon bootcamp coding challenge and it was built to practice core Rails fundamentals.